-Issue / Comments Addressed in REF Section in Appendix E This moves cyclists out of the sight-line of motorists turning into these roads and increases the possibility of a collision.
-Can the Council provide full size bicycle logos in the centre of all traffic lanes approaching the roundabout to indicate the likely presence of bicycles?
-This issue will be considered in the detailed design stage to be undertaken by Council.
+Issue / Comments Comments Addressed in REF into these roads and increases the possibility of a collision.
+Appendix E Can the Council provide full size bicycle logos in the centre of all traffic lanes approaching the roundabout to indicate the likely presence of bicycles?
+This issue would be considered in the detailed design stage to be undertaken by Council.
 Section 3.1.3 On the service road (near No.200) the Council needs to provide protection at the deep drain.
-This issue will be considered in the detailed design stage to be undertaken by Council.
+This issue would be considered in the detailed design stage to be undertaken by Council.
 Section 3.1.3 Suggested that all proposed bollards on the SUP be removed as they are a major contributor to cyclist injuries.
-This issue will be considered in the detailed design stage to be undertaken by Council.
+This issue would be considered in the detailed design stage to be undertaken by Council.
 Section 3.1.3 Use non-slip coloured pavement paint on the section of the SUP that goes through the existing car park.
-This issue will be considered in the detailed design stage to be undertaken by Council.
+This issue would be considered in the detailed design stage to be undertaken by Council.
 Section 3.1.3 Safety issue at the Bronhill Ave intersection - need to provide protection at the edge of the SUP at the top of the retaining wall and side of the bridge.
-This issue will be considered in the detailed design stage to be undertaken by Council.
+This issue would be considered in the detailed design stage to be undertaken by Council.
 Section 3.1.3 Remove vegetation and install concave mirrors on the intersection with Epping Road to improve visibility of the bus lane.
-This issue will be considered in the detailed design stage to be undertaken by Council.
+This issue would be considered in the detailed design stage to be undertaken by Council.
 Section 3.1.3 Need to modify existing concrete refuge island to ensure a minimum 2m bicycle storage length.
-This issue will be considered in the detailed design stage to be undertaken by Council.
-Section 3.1.3 Vegetation - trimming, tree removal Cumulative loss is a concern Section 5.2: considers biodiversity and connectivity issues.
+This issue would be considered in the detailed design stage to be undertaken by Council.
+Section 3.1.3 Vegetation - trimming, tree removal > Cumulative loss is a concern Section 5.2: considers biodiversity and connectivity issues.
 Section 3.1.4 East/West and North/South biodiversity corridor.
 Section 5.2: considers biodiversity and connectivity issues.
-Section 3.1.4 Consultation with the right people in National Park and Wildlife Service is important Section 4.1: NPWS has been contacted and invited to provide comment on this REF.
+Section 3.1.4 Consultation with the right people in National Park and Wildlife Service is important Section 4.1 : NPWS has been contacted and invited to provide comment on this REF.
 No comment has yet been received.
-Section 3.1.4 Section at North Ryde Park - result in disturbance to the existing canopy and eventual planting of section as Noted : Following the community consultation workshop, Council has decided to avoid the removal of two trees and have amended Plan 14.
-Section 3.1.4 biodiversity corridor.
-Section 3.1.4
+Section 3.1.4 Section at North Ryde Park - result in disturbance to the existing canopy and eventual planting of section as biodiversity corridor.
+Noted : Following the community consultation workshop, Council has decided to avoid the removal of two trees and will alter the design shown on Plan 14 to achieve this.
+Section 3.1.4 Removing vegetation along Buffalo creek reserve won't Noted Section 3.1.4